 i.
 “Come now, no season can be better.
 If ye tardy till you’re better, ye will never come at all.
 Come now; you may never have another warning; the heart may never be so tender as it is to-day.
 Come now; no other eyes may ever weep over you; no other heart may ever agonize for your salvation.
 Come now, now, now, for tomorrow you may never know in this world.
 Death may have sealed your fate, and the once filthy may remain filthy still.
 Come now; for to-morrow thy heart may become harder than stone, and God may give thee up.
 Come now; it is God’s time; to-morrow is the devil’s time.
 ‘To-day if ye will hear his voice harden not your hearts, as in the provocation, when your fathers tempted me and proved me in the wilderness and saw my works.’
 Come now.
 Why delay to be happy?
 Would you put off your wedding-day?
 Will you postpone the hour when you are pardoned and delivered?
 Come now: the bowels of Jehovah yearn for you.
 The eye of your father sees you afar off, and he runs to meet you.
 Come now; the church is praying for you; these are revival times; ministers are more in earnest.”
 (Spurgeon)

 d.
-If you are willing and obedient, you shall eat the good of the land; but if you refuse and rebel, you shall be devoured by the sword: Here God offers Judah a choice.
-They can find hope in the midst of their chastisement, relief from empty religious ritual, and cleansing from their sin.
-But they must surrender their heart before God, and not refuse and rebel.
-Instead, they must be willing and obedient.
+If you are willing and obedient, you shall eat the good of the land; but if you refuse and rebel, you shall be devoured by the sword: Here God offered Judah a choice.
+They could find hope in the midst of their chastisement, relief from empty religious ritual, and cleansing from their sin.
+But they had to surrender their heart before God, and not refuse and rebel.
+Instead, they had to be willing and obedient.